-Important Dates for the Decampos family
+Early History of the Decampos family

 This web page shows only a small excerpt of our Decampos research.
 Another 98 words (7 lines of text) covering the years 1242, 1508, 1784 and 1789 are included under the topic Early Decampos History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Campos, Campo, de Campos, de Campo, del Campo, Camps, Campillo, del Campillo, Ocampo, de Ocampo, Campa and many more.

 Early Notables of the Decampos family (pre 1700)

 Prominent among members of the family were Sebastián de Ocampo, a Spanish navigator and explorer who is generally believed to have been the first navigator to have circumnavigated the island of Cuba, in 1508 and is credited with the discovery of the Gulf of Mexico; sixteenth century historian Florián de Ocampo; seventeenth century Spanish botanist and physician Antonio Campillo y Marco; eighteenth century administrator Nicolás del Campo, Marquis of Loreto...